top of page

 BIOGRAPHY

-Born in Australia, Lyric-Coloratura Mezzo-Soprano, Allegra Giagu, made her Sydney Opera House début at eleven years old—joining Gondwana Voices, the Sydney Children's Choir and Opera Australia—engaged by the Australian Chamber Orchestra for the Huntington Estate Music Festival and as a soloist for the Sydney Symphony, under Edo de Waart.
+Born in Australia, Lyric-Coloratura Mezzo-Soprano, Allegra Giagu, made her Sydney Opera House début at eleven years old—joining Gondwana Voices, the Sydney Children's Choir and Opera Australia—engaged by the Australian Chamber Orchestra for the Huntington Estate Music Festival and as a soloist for the Sydney Symphony.

-Allegra stepped into the media spotlight when Leo Schofield selected her to represent the Australian and British Commonwealth as soloist for the Edinburgh Military Tattoo—Salute to Australia.
-These performances were the catalyst not only for a collaboration with Dame Judi Dench and Classic FM for the Story of Christmas Appeal, but also for Allegra's decade-long relocation to London—attending the Guildhall School of Music and Drama and the Royal College of Music.
+Allegra stepped into the spotlight when Leo Schofield selected her to represent the Australian and British Commonwealth as soloist for the Edinburgh Military Tattoo—Salute to Australia.
+These performances were the catalyst not only for a collaboration with Dame Judi Dench and Classic FM for the Story of Christmas Appeal, but also for Allegra's decade-long relocation to London where she attended the Guildhall School of Music and Drama and the Royal College of Music.

-Recent performances of note include the Trinity Project for Boho Strings at De Bijloke Concertzaal in Ghent; premiering John Corigliano's Mr. Tambourine Man—Seven Poems of Bob Dylan at Holywell Music Room for Oxford Lieder; and consecutive years at the Edinburgh Festival for EdFringe as Dorabella (Così fan Tutte), Countess (Le nozze di Figaro) with Opera dei Lumi, and Donna Elvira (Don Giovanni) with Black Cat Opera
+New York is another home away from home, and Allegra worked intensively there with coaches from the Metropolitan Opera and LA Opera, touring frequently back to the UK, Europe and Australia for performances including the Trinity Project for Boho Strings at De Bijloke Concertzaal in Ghent; premiering John Corigliano's Mr. Tambourine Man—Seven Poems of Bob Dylan at Holywell Music Room for Oxford Lieder; and consecutive years at the Edinburgh Festival for EdFringe as Dorabella (Così fan Tutte), Countess (Le nozze di Figaro) with Opera dei Lumi, and Donna Elvira (Don Giovanni) with Black Cat Opera.

 Beyond the stage, Allegra is known for her evocative performance on Dario Marianelli’s Oscar Nominated and Ivor Award winning Anna Karenina soundtrack, and her contribution to FOXTEL mini-series Fighting Season.
 She recorded vocals for Baz Luhrmann's Moulin Rouge, Peter Weir's Master and Commander; Neil Finn, Russell Crowe and Richard TognettiGUCCI, the ABC, Channel 7, Channel Ten, BBC Radio 4RUSSH magazine at Sydney Opera House, the Victoria & Albert Museum, and QANTAS.